jharwell/sierra/docs/src/usage/variables.rst

 - ``n_datapoints`` - # datapoints per :term:`Experimental Run` to be captured;
-  the capture interval (if configurable) should be adjusted in :term:`Project`\-derived class from the platform experiment setup class (e.g., :class:`sierra.plugins.platform.argos.variables.exp_setup.ExpSetup` for :term:`ARGoS`).
+  the capture interval (if configurable) should be adjusted in :term:`Project`\-derived class from the platform "Experiment setup class" (e.g., :class:`sierra.plugins.platform.argos.variables.exp_setup.ExpSetup` for :term:`ARGoS`).

 Examples